zhenyw/cl_kernel_db/README.md

 ###Run

-Just type *make* to build required program.
+Type *make* to build required program.

 Run by

 > ./run.py > new_result

+More option is available from

+> ./run.py -h

+Currently support to specify OCL platforms for beignet or Intel OpenCL SDK.

 To get report comparison by